directus-labs/guest-authoring/post/getting-started-preact/index.md

 Create the following fields in your posts data model:

--   a text input field called title
+-   a text input field called `title`

--   a WYSIWYG input field called content
+-   a WYSIWYG input field called `content`

--   an image relational field called image
+-   an image relational field called `image`

--   a datetime selection field called publish_date - set the type to 'date'
+-   a datetime selection field called `publish_date` - set the type to 'date'

--   a many-to-one relational field called author with the related collection set to authors

-In Access Control, give the Public role read access to the authors, posts, and directus_files collections.
+-   a many-to-one relational field called `author` with the related collection set to `authors` In Access Control, give the Public role read access to the `authors`, `posts`, and `directus_files` collections.

-Create 3 items in the posts collection
+Create 3 items in the posts collection - [here is some sample data](https://github.com/directus-community/getting-started-demo-data).

 ## Create Blog Post Listing​

-Inside of the pages directory, create a new subdirectory called blog and a new file called list.jsx inside of it.
+Inside of the `pages` directory, create a new subdirectory called `blog` and a new file called `list.jsx` inside of it.

 ```js
 import { useEffect, useState } from "preact/compat";